Student Health Insurance

 Massachusetts Law requires that all full-time students have “suitable” health insurance coverage.
 To help our students meet this requirement, Gordon-Conwell offers a health insurance plan called the Student Health Plan.
 This plan is managed through University Health Plans, and is provided by the health insurance company Blue Cross Blue Shield of MA.
 A summary of plan benefits for the Student Health Plan can be found in the Summary of Benefits Brochure.

-If you are a South Hamilton enrolled in 6+ credits or a Boston student enrolled in 9+ credits in Fall and Spring, you must enroll in the Seminary plan or waive by providing proof of another insurance plan deemed by the Massachusetts Division of Health Care Finance & Policy (DHCFP) as “comparable coverage” to the plan offered by the Seminary.
-To determine suitability of a health care plan and it's compliance to DHCFP, please click here.
+If you are a South Hamilton or Boston student enrolled in +6 credits in Fall and Spring, you must enroll in the Seminary plan or waive by providing proof of another insurance plan deemed by the Massachusetts Connector Authority as “comparable coverage” to the plan offered by the Seminary.
+To read more about the regulation and determine suitability and compliance of a health care plan, please click here; select the green box on the left; In the “Visit the Policy Center” section, select “Learn More”; and select “Student Health Insurance Program”

 Important Insurance Links